 Room 4 Teacher

-I Have taught in primary schools for 20 years, mainly in Catholic schools in Wellington.
+I have taught in primary schools for 23 years, mainly in Catholic schools in Wellington.
 The majority of my teaching experience has been at the year 5 to 8 level.
 I have also taught years 3 and 4.

 I am passionate about teaching children and helping them to achieve their potential in all areas of their learning and school life.
 One of my aims is to use lots of different learning strategies and resources in my classroom programme to ensure every child I teach has success.
 It is also great to teach in a supportive Catholic community where we work together with children and parents to develop our Mercy values.

 In my spare time I enjoy listening to music and follow the fortunes of Arsenal FC, the Wellington Phoenix (who I write a weekly blog about) and the mighty Canterbury Crusaders.
 I was born in Ashburton and still consider it my 'Spiritual' home.
 I also enjoy spending family time with my wife and wonderful daughter.